Title of statistical activity: Foreign trade in services

 18.3.
 Data collection Systematic process of gathering data for official statistics.

-Data on the exports and imports of services are received from Eesti Pank by e-mail.
+Data on the exports and imports of services are received from the Eesti Pank (the central bank of Estonia) by e-mail.
 Data from Estonian Tax and Customs Board are received via an FTP-server.

 The data are validated by the data administrator.